open-dynamic-robot-initiative/trifinger-build-action/README.md

   release on the [Apptainer repository](https://github.com/apptainer/apptainer/releases).
 - uri (default: latest trifinger_user image):  URI to pull the container from (as it is used by `apptainer pull`).
-- output_file:  Name of the image that is written.
-If not set the default is used, i.e. it's derived from the URI ("trifinger_user_latest.sif" in case of the default URI).
+- output_file (default: container.sif):  Name of the image that is written.

 ### build